Skip to main content

 Meetings

-The Board may also hold a meeting with the applicant or any other person the Board considers has relevant information about the case.
-The Board may decide to hold an oral hearing and a meeting in the same case.
+The Commission may also hold a meeting with the applicant or any other person the Commission considers has relevant information about the case.
+The Commission may decide to hold an oral hearing and a meeting in the same case.
 A meeting can be called and held either before or after an oral hearing.
+Only the Commission can call a meeting.
+It is not possible for an applicant or an observer to request a meeting.

 Please note that oral hearings can take place online using Microsoft Teams.
 To find out how to attend a meeting or oral hearing via Microsoft Teams, please see our guidance page.